nboschstudioco/hercules/replit.md

 ## Overview

-A Chrome extension that automates Gmail follow-up sequences through a standalone popup interface.
-The extension uses OAuth authentication to securely access Gmail accounts and provides tools to manage email follow-up campaigns directly within the browser.
-The system is designed to handle the complete follow-up workflow - from email enrollment to sequence management - without requiring external servers or databases.
+A Chrome extension that automates Gmail follow-up sequences through a comprehensive side panel interface.
+The extension uses OAuth authentication to securely access Gmail accounts and provides tools to manage email follow-up campaigns, sequence configuration, and enrollment tracking directly within the browser.
+The system is designed to handle the complete follow-up workflow - from email enrollment to status management - without requiring external servers or databases.

 ## User Preferences